JacksonAllan/CC/README.md

 * Star this repository ⭐.
 * [Report](https://github.com/JacksonAllan/CC/issues) any issues or bugs you find when using the library.
-* [Sponsor or donate](https://github.com/sponsors/JacksonAllan) to the library's continued development.
+* [Sponsor or donate](https://github.com/sponsors/JacksonAllan) to the library's continued development 🩷.